qial/earthbound/glitchless.md

 Learn the melody of Fire Spring, then use your Exit mouse.

-Teleport to Onett.

-Mondo Mole
+## Mondo Mole

-Pick up another Exit mouse.
+Teleport to Onett, get another Exit mouse.

 Teleport to Twoson.

-Walk over to Peaceful Rest Valley and continue on into Happy-Happy Village.
+Walk to Peaceful Rest Valley and continue on into Happy-Happy Village.

-Walk over to Mondo Mole and auto fight him to death.
+Walk to Mondo Mole and auto fight him to death.
 None of the enemies should come after you at your current level.

 Learn the melody, then use the Exit mouse to get out.

+## Trillionage Sprout
-Teleport to Saturn Valley.

-If you teleport as soon as you exit the cave, you can use Teleport α and just go left.
+Teleport to Saturn Valley, teleport as soon as you leave the cave and hold left

-Trillionage Sprout

 Go through the cave up to the middle platform and take the ladder on the right to the top.